2025 Pre-Institute Workshops

 Assessment.
 Where to start?
 It’s here in Assessment 101.
 Participants will interact with each other and engage in hands-on activities throughout this full-day workshop.
 You will grapple with questions fundamental to higher education such as: What should students know, think, and be able to do when they graduate?
 And how would someone know if students succeeded?
 Fortunately, assessment can help us address these questions.
 Specifically, by the end of this workshop, you will be able to do the following: (1) explain the basic steps in the assessment process, (2) distinguish among beginning, developing, good, and advanced assessment reporting, (3) develop an assessment plan for one student learning outcome (SLO), and (4) discuss the fundamentals of applying interventions [e.g., pedagogy and curriculum] at the program level to improve student learning.

-Keston H. Fulcher and Laura Lambert, James Madison University
+Keston H. Fulcher and Mason Jones, James Madison University, and Associates

 Audience: Beginner